Kis-My-Ft2: Formation and pre-debut (2005–2010)

-From 28 December 2010 to 12 February 2011, they held their third live tour Kis-My-Ft ni Aeru de Show vol.3 (Kis-My-Ftに逢えるde Show vol.3) in Nagoya, Osaka, and Tokyo.
-On the final day, 12 February, at the afternoon performance held at Yoyogi National Gymnasium, it was announced that they would be making their CD debut on Avex in May of the same year.
+On 12 February 2011, during their concert tour Kis-My-Ft ni Aeru de Show Vol. 3, the members received a surprise letter from agency president at the time Johnny Kitagawa announcing their official debut, an event later known as the "brown envelope" announcement.
 (Note: At this time, in the middle of the on-stage banter, the members received a surprise letter from the president, Johnny Kitagawa.
 The letter, which was in a brown envelope, stated that their debut had been decided, so fans still refer to this day as 'brown envelope day'.)